IngallsLabUW/phobos/README.md

 -   “z”: The polarity, numeric.
 -   “MS2”: MS2 data for those compounds that have it, character.
-    -   **Important**: The MS2 data must be in the filtered, scaled and concatenated format of “mz, intensity;”, as below.
+    -   **Important**: The MS2 data must be in the filtered, scaled and concatenated format of “mz, intensity;”, as in the data frame below.
 For example purposes, the MS2 column below has been cut off at two instances of “mz, intensity;” but real data will likely have many more entries.
-There are several functions included in this package to help modify the data to various forms: ConcatToScan() for transforming concatenated data to scantable format, ScanToConcat() for doing the opposite, and ScaleMS2() for scaling the MS2 data to a maximum intensity of 100 and minimum intensity of 0.5
+There are several functions included in this package to help modify the data to various
+        forms: ConcatToScan() for transforming concatenated data to scantable format, ScanToConcat() for doing the opposite, and ScaleMS2() for scaling the MS2 data to a maximum intensity of 100 and minimum intensity of 0.5

-For clarity, phobos also adds an additional primary column to the dataframe titled “primary\_key”: a simple key column consisting of 1-n rows.
-(What’s 1-n here?)
-Throughout the project, the search parameter column names in the dataframes (mz, rt, z, column, MS2) will be modified according to their source.
-For example, all “theoretical” mz values, aka values that are derived from a standards sheet, are identified as “mz\_theoretical”, where as experimental values are identified as “mz\_experimental”, MoNA values are identified as “mz\_massbank”, etc.
-This also applies to confidence level rankings and similarity scores: A column titled mz\_similarity\_score1 refers to the similarity score calculated during the Confidence Level 1 annotation.
+For clarity, phobos also adds an additional primary column to the data frame titled “primary\_key”: a simple key column consisting of 1-nrow of the data frame.
+A frame consisting of 100 rows would have a primary key column of 1-100.

+As the annotation progresses, the column names in the data frames (mz, rt, z, column, MS2) will be modified according to their source.
+For example, all “theoretical” mz values, e.g. values that are derived from a standards sheet, are identified as “mz\_theoretical”, where as experimental values are identified as “mz\_experimental”, MassBank values are identified as “mz\_massbank”, etc. This also applies to confidence level rankings and similarity scores: A column titled mz\_similarity\_score1 refers to the similarity score calculated during the Confidence Level 1 annotation.

 Below is an example of an experimental dataframe in the correct format.